-Generic protection requirements for Cospas-Sarsat LEOSAR and GEOSAR instruments are provided at Annexes B through H. A summary of the protection criteria for each Cospas-Sarsat instrument is provided in Annex I. In determining the protection required for specific ground stations (i.e. the LUTs), the responsible GSO should amend the parameters in each analysis to reflect the technical characteristics of their own ground segment equipment.
+Generic protection requirements for Cospas-Sarsat LEOSAR and GEOSAR instruments are provided at Annexes B through H. A detailed list of protection requirements for LEOSAR, GEOSAR and MEOSAR instruments is also provided in the respective in-force ITU recommendations (ITU-R M-1478, and ITU-R M-1731).
+A summary of the protection criteria for each Cospas-Sarsat instrument is provided in Annex I. In determining the protection required for specific ground stations (i.e. the LUTs), the responsible GSO should amend the parameters in each analysis to reflect the technical characteristics of their own ground segment equipment.